 Although the hand grenades prevent the castaways from escaping through the bars of their cages, there are no grenades on the cage doors.

 Or, a more dangerous but still viable plan would be to pull the bars apart and toss the greandes away before they explode, perhaps even at the sleeping sailor.

 The castaways acquire a lot of valuable weapons from the Japanese sailor.
 We see them again in Forget Me Not.

 For some reason, Gilligan wears his shirt buttoned all the way to the top for the entire episode.
 Normally, he only buttons the top button when he wants to dress more formally.

 Plant You Now, Dig You Later

-Skipper lifts the treasure chest full of cannonballs with one hand.
-He must be strong enough to break the chain with his bear hands.
+Skipper lifts the treasure chest full of cannonballs with one arm.
+He's got to be strong enough to break the chain with his bare hands.

 Little Island, Big Gun

 In one scene, the Professor calls Jackson Farrell "Mr. Jackson."